charleennewland/blog/kaizen_workshops.md

 11. **Monitor these changes** and evaluate their impact on the process using metrics and KPIs;
 12. **Document the entire kaizen event** for future reference and follow-up.

-This set of 12 steps provides can serve as a framework for a successful kaizen event.
+This set of 12 steps provides a framework for a successful kaizen event.
 Now, let's quickly review the first 3 steps outlined in our kaizen workshop guide.

 <p align="center">
 <img width="55